code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/PCIConfigSpace.md

 	  - Total = 256 x 32 x 8 x 4096 = 256 MB.
 Means 1 MB for each bus.
 - **MMCFG Space**
   - This is 256 MB space reserved at start of MMIO-Low for addressing 4k registers in PCIe.
-  - Contents of Config Space Registers from Device functions are read and stored here.
 - **MMCFG-Base** This is the starting address of MMCFG Space & is required for constructing message for reading PCIe address space.

 ![ImgURL](https://i.ibb.co/LSnZW04/mmcfg-space.png)